ourongxing/web-printer/README.md

 But not all websites can do this, sometimes you still need to write CSS yourself, just return the `style` property.

 When you set `PrinterPrintOption.continuous` to `true`.
-Web Printer will set the top and bottom margins of all pages except the first page of each artical to zero.
+Web Printer will set the top and bottom margins of all pages to zero.

 The `titleSelector` is used to mark the title element, and set top margin for it only.
 The default value is same as `contentSelector` if `contentSelector` is not empty.
 And If `contentSelector` has `,`, Printer will use the first selector.
 If `titleSelector` and `contentSelector` are both empty, the default value will be `body`, but sometimes setting margin top for the body may result in extra white space.

-The `avoidBreakSelector` is used to avoid page breaks in certain elements.
+The `avoidBreakSelector` is used to avoid page breaks in some elements.
 The default value is `pre,blockquote,tbody tr`
-#### onPageLoades
+#### onPageLoaded

 Run after page loaded.
 Usually used to wait img loaded, especially lazy loaded images.